HariSekhon/Knowledge-Base/ci-cd.md

   - uses a single yaml, not as flexible as GitHub Actions
   - good API and documentation
   - lacks GitHub Actions marketplace
+  - self-hosted [runners](https://docs.gitlab.com/runner/) can be run on Kubernetes
   - 400 free build minutes a month
     - has dropped this to 3rd place and relegated this to a legacy CI/CD for open source folks
     - do not use unless you're going Enterprise and are forced to use it